LibraryCarpentry/lc-open-refine/setup.md

 * On Linux: Navigate to the folder where you’ve installed OpenRefine in a terminal window and type ‘./refine’
 * On Mac: Navigate to where you installed OpenRefine and click the OpenRefine icon

 The interface to OpenRefine is accessed via a web browser.
-When you run Refine normally this should open a window in your default web browser pointing at the address http://127.0.0.1:3333.If this doesn't happen automatically you can open a web browser and type in this address.
+When you run Refine normally this should open a window in your default web browser pointing at the address http://127.0.0.1:3333.
+If this doesn't happen automatically you can open a web browser and type in this address.

 ### Getting Help